artainmo/DevOps/gitlab/README.md

 ```
 The <CONFIG_VALUES_FILE> should equal the path towards your 'values.yaml' configuration file.
 This file contains values that will be passed to the created chart.<br>
 Here we have as required config value 'gitlabUrl'.
 This value can simply equal 'gitlab.com' if you are not running a private GitLab server.<br>
 Second as required config value we have 'runnerRegistrationToken'.
 This value can be found in the gitlab repository you want to associate with a GitLab CI/CD pipeline.
-When on repo, go to (Settings -> CI/CD -> Runners), under 'Specific runners' you can find `Register the runner with this URL: <gitlabUrl>.
-And this registration token: <runnerRegistrationToken>.`.<br>
+When on repo, go to (Settings -> CI/CD -> Runners), under 'Specific runners' you can find 'Register the runner with this URL: \<gitlabUrl\>.
+And this registration token: \<runnerRegistrationToken\>.'.<br>
 Instead of using a 'values.yaml' file you can start the gitlab-runner like this.
 ```
 helm install --namespace <KUBERNETES_NAMESPACE_NAME> gitlab-runner \